astropy/regions/docs/masks.rst

     >>> aperture = CirclePixelRegion(center, 4.)

-We convert the aperture to a mask and extract a cutout from the data, as well as a cutout with the data multipled by the mask:
+We convert the aperture to a mask and extract a cutout from the data, as well as a cutout with the data multiplied by the mask:

 .. plot::
    :context: